Getting to knowww you...

 Stars in the promo video for Lemon,

-alongside U2 bandmates and fellow alter-ego The Fly.
+alongside his U2 bandmates and fellow alter-ego The Fly.

-Also appears with The Fly, U2, Batman and The Riddler in the animated video for
+Also appears with The Fly, U2, Batman, The Riddler and Chase Meridian in the

 Of 1990-2000 DVD, with directors' commentaries.